Lourenço da Veiga

-Lourenço Beirão da Veiga (born 7 September 1979) is a Portuguese auto racing driver.
+Lourenço Beirão da Veiga (born 7 September 1979) is a Portuguese former auto racing driver.

 Career

-He competed in the 2002 Formula Renault 2000 Eurocup season.
-In 2008 he competed in the SEAT León Eurocup.
+Da Viega competed in the 2002 Formula Renault 2000 Eurocup season.
+In 2008, he competed in the SEAT León Eurocup.
 A win in race six at his home circuit in Estoril, saw him rewarded with entry into one round of the World Touring Car Championship with the SUNRED Engineering team at Brands Hatch.

-His first major title came in 2009, winning the Spanish GT Championship along with fellow Portuguese driver Ricardo Bravo.
+Da Viega's first major title came in 2009, winning the Spanish GT Championship along with fellow Portuguese driver Ricardo Bravo.